He Aha Te Mate Whakataoke?

 This process of recovery and rehabilitation often requires an average length of stay in hospital of seven days.

 There is no easy way to deal with these problems and nobody is the same – in some cases people barely notice any change, in others the effects of sepsis can be devastating, costing people their independence and/or livelihoods.
 On a positive note, symptoms usually improve over time and can respond to therapy.
+The average time to full recovery is 18 – 24 months.
 Speak with your healthcare professional about recovery from a severe illness, and ask for extra help if you need it.

 It may also help you to do the following: